elben/elben.github.io-jekyll/_posts/2014-08-31-using-core-async-for-producer-consumer-workflows.markdown

 title: "Using core.async for Producer-consumer Workflows"
 categories: blog
 tags: clojure
-draft: true
 ---

 I've found core.async to be a versatile library for many workflows.
-Today we'll examine how we can use channels to share work between multiple consumers.
+This post examines how we can use core.async to share work between multiple consumers.

 Say we want to process a lot of data coming in from a single source (e.g. stdin) and then output the results to a single destination (e.g. stdout).
 We can think of this as a producer-consumer problem.